jxareas/PolyLab-REST/jx-core/README.md

 ## Components

-## Usage
 JxCore provides a set of interfaces, base abstract classes, helpers and annotations that can be extended and implemented to build custom functionality.
-Here's a brief overview of some key components:
+Here's a brief overview of some of their key components:

 ### Base Abstract Classes